Mayuri14-ctrl/Introduction-to-machine-learning/README.md

 - L2 (Ridge) → Shrinks coefficients but does not make them zero.

 ## Performance Evaluation & Metrics
-1️⃣8️⃣ What metrics do we use to evaluate a logistic regression model?
+### What metrics do we use to evaluate a logistic regression model?
-✅ Accuracy →
-Correct Predictions
-Total Predictions
-Total Predictions
-Correct Predictions
+- Accuracy → Correct Predictions / Total Predictions

-✅ Precision →
-TP
-TP + FP
-TP + FP
+- Precision →  TP /TP + FP
-TP
-​
-✅ Recall →
-TP
-TP + FN
-TP + FN
+​- Recall →  TP/ TP + FN
-TP
-​
-✅ F1-score → Harmonic mean of precision and recall
+​- F1-score → Harmonic mean of precision and recall
-✅ AUC-ROC → Measures how well the model separates classes.
+- AUC-ROC → Measures how well the model separates classes.

 ### What is the ROC curve, and how do we interpret it?
-The ROC curve plots True Positive Rate (TPR) vs. False Positive Rate (FPR).
+The ROC curve plots True Positive Rate (TPR) (Recall) vs. False Positive Rate (FPR).
 A higher AUC (closer to 1) means a better model.

 ### How do we choose the right threshold for classification?
 Default: 0.5, but it depends on the problem.
 Use Precision-Recall tradeoff to find the best threshold.